Lee Bebout , director

 Note: two courses must be graduate seminars at the 600 level; course work in literature should not all be from the same national tradition.

-Thesis : (ENG 599 - 6 credits) Under the direction of the supervisory committee (chair and two members), the student writes a master's thesis and defends it at an oral examination.
+Thesis : (ENG 599 - 6 credits) 24 hours of coursework and 6 hours of Thesis.
+Under the direction of the supervisory committee (chair and two members), the student writes a master's thesis and defends it at an oral examination.

-Non-thesis Option : 27 coursework and 3 hours of Applied Project (ENG 593 or LIN 593).
+Non-thesis Option : (ENG 593) 27 hours of coursework and 3 hours of Applied Project (ENG 593 or LIN 593).
 Student works with an Applied Project director and one additional committee member.
 There will be an oral presentation of the project.

 Students must demonstrate evidence of a competent knowledge of a natural language other than modern English, to be selected by the student, subject to the approval of the chair of the thesis committee (See: http://english.clas.asu.edu/gradstudies-flr ).